ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-07-30-draw-me-a-swordsman.md

 ## Results

+Below are the results of several models on the simple swordsman and spritesheet tasks.
+The figures you see below are the best of three agent-env interactions based on the correctness and creativity criteria.

 #### Qwen 3 32B

 | Task 1: Swordsman | Task 2: Draw a 4-frame spritesheet of a sword slash attack |
 | --------------------------- | ---------------------------------------------------------- |
 | <img src="/assets/png/draw-me-a-swordsman/qwen3-32b_simple.png" alt="task 1 image" width="80"/> | <img src="/assets/png/draw-me-a-swordsman/qwen3-32b_spritesheet.png" alt="task 2 image" width="500"/> |

+Qwen3 didn't do a nice job here.

 #### GPT-4o